INSRapperswil/green-path-optimizer/README.md

 The challenges were adressed as follows:

 1. To ensure data can be processed at line rate, the efficiency data is collected outside the data plane.
 It is supposed to be exposed to the data plane via a lookup table (similar to the forwarding information base (FIB) tables).
 Additionally, the aggregation which happens inside the data plane avoids using complex arithmetical operations.
-1. The mitigation of the increased packet size due to INT goes hand in hand with the challenge/requirement to aggregate the data in transit which reduces the volume of network telemetry data present in packet headers. <!--REVIEW-->
+1. The mitigation of the increasing packet size due to INT goes hand in hand with the challenge/requirement that data must be aggregated in transit to retrieve the path metric directly.
+The aggregation in transit leads to constant header size no matter how many nodes are travered.
 1. To aggregate the efficiency data in transit, the [IOAM Aggregation Trace Option](https://datatracker.ietf.org/doc/html/draft-cxx-ippm-ioamaggr-02) is used.
 1. As shown in figure (todo reference) one or more energy metrics are mapped to a hop metric.
 With a consistent energy metric to hop metric configuration on all nodes, the hop metrics of the same type will be comparable.
 1. The energy metric mapping as shown in figure (todo reference) can be set up as required but needs to be consistent throughout the same IOAM domain.
 In case energy metrics shall also be exchanged between autonomous systems (AS) with e.g. BGP in future some common configurations need to be standardized.